 The Board Remuneration and Nomination Committee's Charter includes setting the terms and conditions by which executive remuneration is determined.
-The Board Remuneration and Nomination Committee received professional advice from independent external consultants in the financial year on executive remuneration.
-All executives receive a base salary (which is based on factors such as experience) and statutory superannuation and are eligible for fringe benefits as well as performance-based and service-based incentives.
+The Board Remuneration and Nomination Committee received professional advice from independent external consultants in the prior financial year on executive remuneration.
+All executives receive a base salary and statutory superannuation and are eligible for fringe benefits as well as performance-based and service-based incentives.

-The Board Remuneration and Nomination Committee reviews senior executive remuneration annually, as requested by the Chief Executive Officer, by reference to the Group's performance, executive performance, comparable information from industry sectors and other listed companies in similar industries.
+The Board Remuneration and Nomination Committee reviews senior executive remuneration annually, as requested by the Executive Director, by reference to the Group's performance, executive performance, comparable information from industry and other relative listed companies.